 Example of an Awareness Problem

-A good example of a top of an awareness problem is when we got contacted by a business offering organic lawn care.
+A good example of a top of an awareness problem is when we got contacted by a start-up beauty company.
 They had a limited marketing budget but wanted to redesign their website in order to grow their business.
 However when we looked at their site’s analytics we found that actually a high number of visitors (around 30%) were signing up for their free consultation — they just didn’t have much traffic.

 This was a clear case of an issue in the awareness stage of the funnel.
 Instead of a redesign, they started a local area, pay-per-click campaign to drive additional traffic to their site immediately and started working on content marketing to drive search engine traffic in the longer term.